bsiranosian/brown-compbio/BIOL1450/simulation/README.txt

 OPTIONAL ARGUMENTS: growth_type can be one of 'exponential' or 'linear'
-					if growth type is specified, growth_rate must also be specified growth_rate serves to regulate how the population changes looking forward in time.
-Specify exponental and a rate of 2 to double every generation, etc. With linear growth, the value for rate will increase the population by that fraction of the original value in every genereation So a rate of 0.05 will increase population by 5% of original every time. s
+					if growth type is specified, growth_rate must also be specified growth_rate serves to regulate how the population changes looking backward in time.
+Specify exponental and a rate of 2 to double every generation looking back, etc. With linear growth, the value for rate will increase the population by that fraction of the original value in every genereation So a rate of 0.05 will increase population by 5% of original every time.
 DEPENDS: numpy, matplotlib, networkx.
 		 These packages can be downloaded from the internet.